chiplocks/ATTinylock/README.md

 ## Software & Libraries
 The Attinylock codebase includes necessary libraries for NFC functionality, motor control, and feedback management.
 Users should refer to the documentation for installing and setting up the required software.

+## Ongoing Development: Compact SMT PCB Design
+The current prototype has operated flawlessly for the past three years, proving its reliability in real-world conditions.
+We are now in the process of developing a surface-mount technology (SMT) PCB that fits directly onto the face of the NEMA17 stepper motor.
+This new design will significantly reduce the system's overall size and complexity, providing a more efficient and compact form factor.
+The PCB will integrate all necessary components, offering a streamlined solution that maintains the functionality of the original design while improving installation ease and astetics while reducing wiring clutter.